sbergercnmc/duonovo/README.md

-*duoNovo* is an R package that identifies *de novo* variants from parent-proband duos, that is, without requiring sequencing of both biological parents. *duoNovo* uses phased variant calls generated via long-read sequencing followed read-backed phasing (for example, using HiPhase), in order to determine whether candidate variants of interest (heterozygous in the proband; absent in the parent) are present on haplotypes that are identical by descent between the sequenced parent
+*duoNovo* is an R package that identifies *de novo* variants from parent-proband duos, that is, without requiring sequencing of both biological parents. *duoNovo* uses phased variant calls generated via long-read sequencing followed by read-backed phasing (for example, using HiPhase), in order to determine whether candidate variants of interest (heterozygous in the proband; absent in the parent) are present on haplotypes that are identical by descent between the sequenced parent